-- Received thirteen rail, bus and ferry operator investigation reports and completed its review of all of those investigations, providing comment on the adequacy of the investigations, their findings and safety recommendations. - ♦ Received thirteen confidential reports from transport employees through the Confidential Safety Information Reporting Scheme (CSIRS) and finalised twelve of those cases with formal notification of the results of the investigations being provided to the reporters.
+- Received 16 rail, bus and ferry operator investigation reports and completed its review of all of those investigations, providing comment on the adequacy of the investigations, their findings and safety recommendations. - Received 12 confidential reports from transport employees through the Confidential Safety Information Reporting Scheme (CSIRS) and finalised all of those cases with formal notification of the results of the investigations being provided to the reporters.

-Challenges 2012 - 2013
+Challenges 2014 - 2015

-Although much has been achieved in its first seven years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
+Although much has been achieved in its first nine years of independent operation, there are important challenges which OTSI continues to confront, and seeks resolution to, in the year ahead.
 Some of those challenges include the following:

-- ◆ Be prepared to undertake rail safety investigations in accordance with the terms of the Collaboration Agreement with the Australian Transport Safety Bureau within the framework of the single national rail safety investigator with effect from January 2013. - Continue to measure and benchmark OTSI's performance against national and international good practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - ◆ Retain the services of the highly skilled investigators who make up the OTSI team. - ◆ Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training. - ♦ Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations.
+- Continue to undertake rail safety investigations to the standard agreed in the Collaboration Agreement with the Australian Transport Safety Bureau within the framework of the National Rail Safety Investigation Framework. - Continue to measure and benchmark OTSI's performance against national and international best practice standards in transport accident investigation methodologies, completion timeframes and report compilation, and ensure that OTSI is at least matching, if not exceeding, those benchmarks. - Retain the services of the highly skilled investigators who make up the OTSI team. - Invest in OTSI's people and enhance operational capability through programs of continuing professional development, education and training.

+Research and acquire relevant emerging investigative technologies which have the potential to enhance the techniques, practices and procedures employed by OTSI in the conduct of its investigations.